J. Herbie DiFonzo

 Prof. DiFonzo received a B.S in Sociology from St. Joseph’s College in Philadelphia, and J.D., M.A., and Ph.D. degrees from the University of Virginia.
 Following law school graduation, he was selected to serve as an Attorney General’s Honors Law Graduate at the United States Department of Justice.
 He had a wide-ranging two decades of law practice before becoming a full-time professor, including stints as a federal prosecutor and as a litigator in the areas of family law, criminal defense, negligence, and professional malpractice.
 In all, he conducted over 30 jury trials and several dozen appeals.
-In 2003, he obtained a Ph.D. in History, writing a dissertation on the law and popular culture of divorce in America in the 20th century.
+In 1993, he obtained a Ph.D. in History, writing a dissertation on the legal and popular culture of divorce in 20th century America.

 Recent articles and essays include From the Rule of One to Shared Parenting: Custody Presumptions in Law and Policy; Closing the Gap: Research, Policy, Practice and Shared Parenting, AFCC Think Tank Final Report (with Marsha Kline Pruett); How Marriage Became Optional: Cohabitation, Gender, and the Emerging Functional Norms; and The Crimes of Crime Labs; as well as several articles co-authored with Ruth C. Stern: Breaking the Mold and Picking Up the Pieces: Rights of Parenthood and Parentage in Nontraditional Families; The Children of Baby M.; The End of the Red Queen's Race: Medical Marijuana in the New Century; The Winding Road from Form to Function: A Brief History of Contemporary Marriage; and Devil in a White Coat: The Temptation of Forensic Evidence in the Age of CSI.

 In his spare time, he sings in a church choir, roots valiantly for the Mets, and plays as much piano as he can.